Beadle: Post-secondary

 Some universities in Scotland, including the University of St Andrews, the University of Glasgow and the University of Dundee, have a ceremonial bedellus, who may also be the head janitor and be responsible for the maintenance of the university buildings.
 The bedellus traditionally carries or leads the mace in procession and may also be responsible for hooding graduates.

 Some Commonwealth and US universities also have beadles in ceremonial roles, under a variety of different spellings.
 These include the bedel at Emory University, who is traditionally the president of the Student Government Association, the esquire or madam bedel at the University of Canterbury, the bedel at McMaster University, the esquire bedel at the Australian National University, the esquire bedell at the University of New England, and the beadle at the University of Queensland.

 At some Dutch universities, including the Vrije Universiteit Amsterdam, University of Amsterdam, and Utrecht University, the Office of the Beadle manages doctoral and other ceremonies.
-They may mark the end the question period by announcing the Latin phrases "Hora Est!" or "Hora Finita!"
+They may mark the end of the question period by announcing the Latin phrases "Hora est!" or "Hora finita!"